 This is a 1930 Cincinnati Reds team photo showing Ray Kolp, with his hair parted in the middle, third from the right in the second row from the bottom:

 Below is a casual snapshot from 1930 or 1931 of Ray Kolp and fellow Reds pitcher Benny Frey.
 Ray Kolp is about 35 years old in this picture, and Benny Frey is around 24.
+They were roommates on the road and shared an interest in fishing.
 Benny Frey was a right-handed sidearm pitcher from Michigan who in 1936 suffered an arm injury that sadly ended his career.

 Here are the same two friends side-by-side at spring training for pitchers probably at Tinker Field in 1930 in Orlando, Florida.
 From left to right, the Reds pitchers below are Ray Kolp, Benny Frey, Doug McWeeny, Red Lucas, Ownie Carroll, Jackie May, Pete Donahue, Ken Ash, Eppa Rixey, Larry Benton, Archie Campbell, and Si Johnson.